holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a) Agenda Item Format:** Each agenda item in a Governance Meeting represents one Tension to process, sensed by the participant who added it to the agenda.
 When adding an agenda item, a participant may only provide a short label for the Tension, and may not explain or discuss the Tension further until processing of that agenda item actually begins.
 - **(b) Ordering the Agenda:** The Facilitator may determine the order in which to process agenda items, using any process or criteria the Facilitator deems appropriate.
 However, the Facilitator must place any agenda item calling for an election of any of the Circle’s elected Roles before all other agenda items, if requested by any meeting participant.
 Further, if the meeting is a special Governance Meeting scheduled at the request of one participant, the Facilitator must place all agenda items raised by that participant before any raised by others, unless that participant allows otherwise.
 - **(c) Processing Agenda Items:** Once the Facilitator determines an initial order for the agenda, the Facilitator must lead participants through processing each agenda item, one at a time.
-To process an agenda item that calls for an election, the Facilitator must use the **_“Integrative Election Process”_** defined in Section 3.4.6.
-To process any other agenda item, the Facilitator must use the **_“Integrative Decision-Making Process”_** defined in Section 3.4.5.
+To process an agenda item that calls for an election, the Facilitator must use the **_“Integrative Election Process”_** defined below.
+To process any other agenda item, the Facilitator must use the **_“Integrative Decision-Making Process”_** defined below.

 #### 3.3.5 Integrative Decision-Making Process